Top things to do in Paris

 Where it fits in your itinerary

-Sully sits near the museum’s center, so it works best as your opening wing or as a reset after Denon.
-You can usually reach its first rooms within 10–15 minutes of entry.
+Sully sits near the museum’s centre, so it works best as your opening wing or as a reset after Denon.
+You can usually reach the first rooms within 10–15 minutes of entry.
 See it before museum fatigue sets in.

 Crowd patterns